otherland/biblebasedliving/content/christian-cultural-institutions.md

 - "Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God's will is—his good, pleasing and perfect will." ([Romans 12:2](https://www.bibleref.com/Romans/12/Romans-12-2.html))
 - "But you are a chosen people, a royal priesthood, a holy nation, God's special possession, that you may declare the praises of him who called you out of darkness into [his wonderful light](/ultimate-guide-understanding-the-true-meaning-of-being-a-christian)." ([1 Peter 2:9](https://www.bibleref.com/1-Peter/2/1-Peter-2-9.html))

-*Source Material Integration*: The provided source material underscores the importance of Christian cultural institutions in addressing contemporary challenges to Christian values.
-It acknowledges the decline in enrollment and challenges facing Christian higher education while emphasizing [the transformative power](/uncovering-the-divine-journey-of-jesus-exploring-the-life-of-christ) of these institutions in promoting Christian principles and engaging with culture.

 ### 7. How do Christian cultural institutions promote unity among believers?